'Disappearing' Infectious Diseases

 Fredrick M. Abrahamian, DO, FACEP, Associate Professor of Medicine, David Geffen School of Medicine at UCLA, Los Angeles, CA; Director of Education, Department of Emergency Medicine, Olive View–UCLA Medical Center, Sylmar, CA.

-Vaccination has dramatically reduced the number of cases of chickenpox, measles, polio, mumps, and pertussis treated in emergency departments (EDs).
+Vaccination has dramatically reduced the number of cases of chickenpox, measles, polio, mumps, and pertussis treated in primary care settings.
 Antibiotic treatment of streptococcal pharyngitis has reduced the number of cases of rheumatic fever.
 As a result, there are generations of physicians who have never encountered patients with these diseases.
-These diseases are often relegated to the historical section of emergency and general medical textbooks.
-However, recent isolated outbreaks in adults as well as children have brought these diseases back into the forefront1,2 for emergency medicine providers.
+These diseases are often relegated to the historical section of general medical textbooks.
+However, recent isolated outbreaks in adults as well as children have brought these diseases back into the forefront1,2 for primary care providers.
 These outbreaks can be attributed to several factors, including waning immunity; perceived lack of need for booster shots; concern about a causal link between vaccines and neurobehavioral conditions such as autism and attention deficit hyperactivity disorder; and parental desire to decrease their children's exposure to vaccines.

 This article will review the recognition and clinical management of several disappearing infectious diseases, including varicella, measles, polio, mumps, pertussis, and rheumatic fever.